Azure/terraform-azurerm-caf-enterprise-scale/tests/README.md

 <sup>1</sup> *Each job uses a dedicated SPN (with certificate based authentication) to connect to Azure.*
 *This is to minimize the risk of API rate limiting when running highly parallel resource deployments in the pipeline.*

+The `Unit Tests` Azure Pipeline is a mandatory check on all PR's being raised against the `main` branch, enforced using branch protection rules.
+To maintain security of the test environment, the `Unit Tests` Azure Pipeline must be manually initiated by a repository Admin or Maintainer once the submitted code changes have been reviewed.
+This is a security step as outlined below in the [Why Azure Pipelines](#why-azure-pipelines) section of this page.

+To run the `Unit Tests` Azure Pipeline, a repository Admin or Maintainer can add the comment `/azp run unit` to the PR.

 ## E2E Tests (Azure Pipelines)

+In addition to the Unit Tests, we have a set of full end-to-end tests.
+These are based on the same test modules as the Unit Tests, but run a full cycle of resource deployments using `terraform apply`, followed by a clean-up using `terraform destroy`.

+The E2E Test workflow is designed to run the test modules in sequence, simulating an update scenario typical to how we might expect a customer to use this module.
+This approach gives assurance that the module works for both new deployments, and updates to existing deployments.
+It also allows us to verify that the module is able to successful destroy resources.

 The E2E Tests consist of the following tasks: